 “Customers don’t compare you to your competitors anymore – they compare you to other positive experiences they’ve had,” says Shep Hyken, customer service and experience expert.
 “Satisfactory is a rating.
 Loyalty is an emotion.
 So, you need to figure out a way to create a lasting emotional bond.”

-Marketing chiefs and their teams will take a much bigger role in creating better experiences in 2020.
+Marketing teams will take a much bigger role in creating better experiences in 2020.
 This will predominantly be through experiential content.
-This could be anything from:
+For example, this could include:

 These are all new content practices we’ve seen throughout 2019 that will continue into 2020.
 It will especially be an area B2B marketers will be looking to make progress.